 Puhoi | 5.8km | 2 hours

 This old ridge track is part of Te Araroa (a trek from Cape Reinga to Bluff).
 Starting at Remiger Road, you’ll cross a swing bridge and climb through pines to a ridge track before descending through farmland.
-The Puhoi Track ends at the Puhoi Domain which is conveniently close to the Puhoi Pub, or you can nip up the road—via car—to the Puhoi Valley Cheese Factory to knock back a celebratory cheese board.
+The Puhoi Track ends at the Puhoi Domain which is conveniently close to the Puhoi Pub for some well deserved refreshments.
 Cheers to that!

 Tāwharanui Ecology Trail

 Tāwharanui Peninsula | 3.3km return | 1.5 hours

 This enchanting bush trail is a bird lover’s dream, with the bonus of simply gorgeous sea views.
 Once you’ve had a gander, go for a snorkel at Anchor Bay, stroll along the beautiful white sands of Tāwharanui Beach or plant some trees with the Tāwharanui Open Sanctuary Society.

 Whakakaiwhara Peninsula | Varies

 Get your fill of rolling hills and spectacular sea views at Duder Regional Park.
 Whether you pick the coastal perimeter track or inner loop you’re sure to have an enjoyable stroll.
 Visit in spring to witness lambs taking their first steps in this world.